samcv/perl6-Font-QueryInfo/README.md

 sub font-query(
     IO::Path:D $file,
     *@list,
-    Bool:D :$supress-errors = Bool::False,
+    Bool:D :$suppress-errors = Bool::False,
     Bool:D :$no-fatal = Bool::False
 ) returns Mu
 ```

 Queries the font for the specified list of properties.
-Use :supress-errors to hide all errors and never die or warn (totally silent).
+Use :suppress-errors to hide all errors and never die or warn (totally silent).
 Use :no-fatal to warn instead of dying.
 Accepts an IO::Path object.

 ### sub font-query